After its successful launch in 2016 The Exhibition Buyer’s Guide is back for 2017.

 Whether it’s an organiser looking for the latest technology, a venue looking to add to its list of preferred suppliers, or an exhibitor looking for a new stand design – The Exhibition Buyer’s Guide is the vital commercial link between buyers and suppliers.

-Like many other sectors of the events industry, exhibition organisers are faced with a vast selection of contractors offering thousands of different solutions.
-The modern day exhibition may not even take place in a traditional exhibition hall.
+Like many other sectors of the events industry, conferences organisers are faced with a vast selection of suppliers offering thousands of different solutions.

 It’s back, and it’s bigger than ever!